 Post Graduate Supervision+

-Graduate and Post graduate students are also doing dessertation work under my supervision.
+Graduate and Postgraduate students are also doing dissertation work under my supervision.

 Life time member of Indian Association for Cancer Research (IACR)